 Or pehaps a day at the park will be child's play, with the 12 themed rides you'll find in the 6 acre Nickelodeon Land.

-CATS was 2015 and Mamma Mia was 2014, with a packed roster of West End shows for 2016.
 The Winter Gardens has a bustling year-round events calendar, as does the nearby Grand Theatre, a more intimate venue with exquisite architectural intricacies designed by Frank Matcham.

 The third incarnation of the Winter Gardens Opera House opened 1939 and to this day remains one of the country's largest theatres, comfortably holding almost 3,000 people.